shili2017/rcc/README.md

 ## Acknowledgements

 `rcc` project is not built from scratch.
-During the development of `rcc`, part of the source code or ideas is referred from other online courses or open source projects, including
+During the development of `rcc`, part of the source code or ideas is referred from other online courses or open source projects.

 | Name              | GitHub                                            |
 | -                 | -                                                 |